 Get the Recipe

 My wife hates baba ganoush, the Middle Eastern dip of roasted eggplant mixed with olive oil, sesame tahini, garlic, and lemon juice.
 And honestly, I don't blame her.
-I used to hate it too.
+I used to hate it, too.
 I mean, what gives?
-Eggplants are the bane of any child's existence, with their mushy texture and bitter aroma, on top of the fact that they're the only vegetable that's really a fruit that's named after a gamete.
-(This was a serious concern for me as a child).
+Eggplant is the bane of any child's existence, with its mushy texture and bitter aroma, on top of the fact that it's the only vegetable that's really a fruit that's named after a gamete.
+(This was a serious concern for me as a child.)

 All that was true.
-Until, that is, I had my first taste of truly excellent baba ganoush.* It was made by a good friend of mine, an Israeli line cook who'd take time out of her afternoon to hover over the eggplants slowly charring over the open flames of the kitchen's burners, waiting until they were meltingly tender, before recruiting me to carefully peel them before she'd mix them up with lemon juice, tahini, garlic, and olive oil.
+Until, that is, I had my first taste of truly excellent baba ganoush.* It was made by a good friend of mine, an Israeli line cook who'd take time out of her afternoon to hover over the eggplants as they slowly charred over the open flames of the kitchen's burners.
+She'd wait until they were meltingly tender before recruiting me to carefully peel them, and then she'd mix them up with lemon juice, tahini, garlic, and olive oil.
 The resulting dip was simultaneously smoky, savory, bright, and creamy...and I was addicted.

-*and even then, the gameatiness of it didn't change
+* And even then, the gamete-iness of it didn't change.

 Could I say it was the best thing I'd ever had?
-No. Could I even say it was the best baba ganoush I could imagine?
+No. Could I even say it was the best baba ganoush I could have imagined?
 Uh-uh.
 But what I had in that first bite was the promise of greatness, and I've been seeking that greatness ever since.

-Like many great dishes, baba ganoush is extraordinarily simple in concept: roast some eggplants, scrape out the flesh, mix them with some garlic, lemon, tahini, and olive oil, and serve.
+Like many great dishes, baba ganoush is extraordinarily simple in concept: Roast some eggplants; scrape out the flesh; mix it with some garlic, lemon, tahini, and olive oil; and serve.
 It's in the details where things get a little more complicated.
 Let's take a little look-see, shall we?

-The goal when cooking the eggplants is threefold.
-First, we want to develop some nice smoky flavor.
-This comes from the charring of the skin, and requires the intense radiation of a broiler or a direct flame.
-If you've got an open gas burner or an outdoor grill, that's your best bet, carefully turning the eggplant directly on the flame until it is soft and charred.
+When cooking the eggplant, one of our primary goals is developing some nice smoky flavor.
+This comes from the charring of the skin and requires the intense radiation of a broiler or a direct flame.
+If you've got an open gas burner or an outdoor grill, that's your best bet; you want to carefully turn the eggplant directly on the flame until it is soft and charred.
 Otherwise, a broiler will do.

 If there's one thing you should know about making baba ganoush, it's this: Cook your eggplants until they're done, then cook them some more.
 Your eggplants should be deeply charred and completely tender, collapsing at the slightest touch and giving no resistance when poked with a toothpick or knife.
-When you lift them from their stem caps with a pair of tongs, they should hang completely limp like a deflated hot air balloon.
+When you lift them from their stem caps with a pair of tongs, they should hang completely limp, like deflated hot-air balloons.
 A good rule of thumb?
 Cook them until you think they're burnt beyond saving, and that's when you're good to go.

-Some recipes, like David Leibovitz's or Ellie Krieger's suggest pricking the eggplants with a skewer or fork before cooking them.
-On paper, this makes sense: if concentration of flavor is our goal, then we want to get rid of as much excess moisture as possible.
+Some recipes, like David Lebovitz's or Ellie Krieger's, suggest pricking the eggplants with a skewer or fork before cooking them.
+On paper, this makes sense: If concentration of flavor is our goal, then we want to get rid of as much excess moisture as possible.
 More holes = more channels for steam to vent out = denser cooked flesh.

-But when I actually went and tried it out, I was surprised to find that the exact opposite was the case: eggplant cooked without poking the skin actually lost about 10% more of its water weight on average then pricked eggplant did.
+But when I actually tried it out, I was surprised to find that the exact opposite was the case: Eggplant cooked without holes poked in the skin actually lost about 10% more of its water weight on average than pricked eggplant did.
 What the heck?
 How is that even possible?

 It's because of this: